H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 By routing web queries through this gateway, the system keeps external retrieval within a well-defined channel that can be monitored, constrained, and evolved over time.

-## 06.6 Relation to Long-Term Memory, GeoDB, and Entanglement
-## 7.6 Relation to Long-Term Memory, GeoDB, and Entanglement
+## 7.7 Relation to Long-Term Memory, GeoDB, and Entanglement

 The RAG pipeline sits between static memory and dynamic reasoning: